We promise this isn’t a #ad for Google!

 Helen is the Managing Director of SEO and Digital Training consultancy Arrows Up.
 She has over a decade’s experience in digital marketing and can regularly be found on the stage of industry events including Women In Tech SEO, Search Leeds, SMZ London and brightonSEO.
 By offering her clients hands-on training and SEO expertise, Helen has helped businesses expand their digital marketing teams and successes!

-But which 10 digital marketing tools have helped her most in her career?
+But which 10 SEO tools have helped her most in her career?

 Over to you, Helen…

 I’m an SEO at heart which means the tools I rely on every day are those that help me collect, analyse and report on my websites’ and markets’ performance.
 These ten, are some of the tools I find helpful in doing just that.
 SEO tools can come with an eyebrow-raising price tag so I’ve tried to include those that don’t.

 Google Analytics is an obvious choice for most websites when it comes to tracking.
 Its easy integration with other Google tools like Google Search Console, Google Data Studio and Google Tag Manager make it an effective analytics program.
 Also, unless you need to go for the Analytics 360 option, it’s free.

 Coupled with Google Tag Manager you can use Google Analytics to report on user interactions with your site.
 The customisation options for reports is also immense.
 It really is a comprehensive SEO tool for understanding how visitors are using your website.

 Google Search Console should make this list for several reasons, but one often underappreciated use is understanding your keyword rankings.
 Fancy keyword monitoring tools are very attractive, and indeed I favour their use myself (as you’re about to see).
 They are, however, just estimates whereas Google Search Console is reporting on Google’s own data about organic traffic from its search engine to your site.